solana-labs/governance-docs/docs/Introduction/Prerequisites/connectwallet.md

 sidebar_position: 4
 ---

-# 🔌 Connect your Wallet
+# ⏹️ Connect Your Wallet

 Go to [**Realms**](https://app.realms.today/realms) and click on the `Connect` button in the top right corner.